Introduction

 sudo nano /opt/tomcat/conf/tomcat-users.xml

 Add the following values.
-Make sure to change the password for admin and manager access.
+Don’t forget to update the manager and admin passwords.

 —————————————————————————————–